quickwit-oss/quickwit/distribution/lambda/README.md

 This project is set up like a standard Python project.
 The initialization process also creates a virtualenv within this project, stored under the `.venv` directory.
-To create the virtualenv it assumes that there is a `python3` (or `python` for Windows) executable in your path with access to the `venv` package.
+To create the virtualenv it assumes that there is a `python3` executable in your path with access to the `venv` package.
 If for any reason the automatic creation of the virtualenv fails, you can create the virtualenv manually.

 To manually create a virtualenv on MacOS and Linux: